ke0ff/PgmXtal/README.md

 Pin7: SCL (si598 pin 8, 133 Kbps)</br>
 Pin8: Vdd (3.3V)</br>

-Schematics and other hardware details will be added to the HW subfolder when they become available.
+Schematics and other hardware details are located in the HW subfolder.

-The SW puts the part to sleep after the si598 is intialized.
+The SW puts the part to low-power-sleep after the si598 is intialized.
 CHSEL now initiates wake from sleep so that a reset is not needed to induce a channel change.  <i>At least 1us of RC delay (in hardware) should be applied to the CHSEL signal.
 More is better (to a point)</i>.

 <i>Note: A 3.3V TVS on the 3.3V power connection is highly recommended to protect the oscillator and MCU from power transients.</i>